-This Dec.
-25, 2012 photo taken by a sister and provided by the Boston Bandits football team shows Odin Lloyd, 27, whose body was found on June 17, 2012, in an industrial park in North Attleborough, Mass., about a mile from the house of New England Patriots tight end Aaron Hernandez.
+Odin Lloyd, 27, was found killed June 17, 2012, in an industrial park in North Attleboro, Mass., about a mile from the house of Aaron Hernandez.

 "The final verdict on that will be when the jury speaks at the conclusion of the trial," he said.

 Lloyd's family, he said, is "anxious" for the case to go to trial — a process that could take between one and two years — and said he was impressed by the parents' strength.

 "He was a really fine young man from what I’ve gathered so far," he said of the victim.